North Georgia History Begins at the Cherokee County History Museum and Canton Visitors Center.

 The Cherokee County History Museum and Visitors Center is operated by the Cherokee County Historical Society with support from the Cherokee County Board of Commissioners.
 The Historical Society relies on the support of volunteers to staff the Museum; if you are interested in volunteering in the Museum, please contact the Executive Director, Stefanie Joyner, at email@example.com.
 The small Museum features permanent exhibits about Cherokee County history, including interactive iPad presentations.
 In addition, the Historical Society staff presents temporary exhibits on different subjects 3 to 4 times a year.

-The Museum also features these short videos about real Cherokee County citizens who have a story to tell.
+The Museum also features several short videos about real Cherokee County citizens who have a story to tell.
 The Historical Society received an Archival Excellence Award from the Georgia Archives for this exhibit.

 Cherokee County’s history is filled with rich figures; all with a tale to tell.
 The following people would like to guide you through the county they knew – the places and people and the events that shaped their lives…click their image to watch the videos.